Cruciate Care Knee Brace

 Easy Storage

-It comes in a nylon mesh draw-string bag for easy and clean storage.
+The Cruciate Care Knee Brace comes in a nylon mesh draw-string bag for easy and clean storage.
 Just throw the bag in the back of your car and head out for fun with your dog!

-For a Good Fit, Take Careful Measurements.
+For a Good Fit, Take Careful Measurements

 Step-by-Step Measuring Instructions for the Cruciate Care Knee Brace